barumau/pandunia/english/109_jumla_bina.md

 **o**
 – or (connects two alternative words or phrases)
 **a**
 – but (introduces a word or phrase that contrasts with or contradicts the preceding word or phrase)
-**ki**
-– that (introduces a clause which is the subject or object of a verb or is reported speech)
-**do ki**
-– so that, in order that, with the result that
-**ze ki**
-– because, for the reason that

 **mi suka mau e vaf.**
 – I like cats and dogs.